-In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Chancellor proclaimed April 16, 2020, as a day of celebration.
-Although the COVID-19 pandemic altered the original event planned, the committee held the wonderful event virtually with the help of Champaign County Sustainability Network's livestreaming the event.
-Other community members joined the event via a zoom call.
-This was a joint proclamation with the City of Urbana and the City of Champaign, each of which are recognized as a Tree City USA.
+In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Tree Campus Advisory Committee hosted an Arbor Day Celebration on April 30, 2021.
+Because the COVID-19 pandemic continued this year, the committee held this wonderful event virtually livestreaming over Facebook, with the help of Champaign County Sustainability Network (CCNet).
+CCNet's announcement said: